 All work is to be typed and formatted according to APA style.
 Submitting work in the wrong format will result in deductions.
 I will not accept hand-written or printed-out hard-copies of work.
 Work must be submitted in the space provided for it on Blackboard.
+Emailed assignments will not be accepted unless I specifically ask you to submit that way.

-- Discussion board postings should be typed directly into the textboxes, no attachments - Papers and Case Studies must be submitted as attachments in Word (.docx) file format - Presentations must be submitted as a link on the discussion board-DO NOT upload video files.
+- Discussion board postings should be typed directly into the textboxes, no attachments - Papers must be submitted as attachments in Word (.docx) file format - Presentations must be submitted as a link on the discussion board-DO NOT upload video files.
 They will crash the board and possibly the entire course!